darylhjd/mangadesk/README.md

-# mangadesk - Desktop client for MangaDex
+# mangadesk - Terminal client for MangaDex 📖

+<p align="center">Download manga directly from your terminal to read!</p>

 <img src="assets/demo.gif" alt="">

-<p style="text-align:center">Desktop client for MangaDex</p>
+<p align="center">This client retrieves information straight from MangaDex's API. <br>As the API is still a WIP, some changes (probably breaking) might be expected.</p>

-## Features
+## Features ✨

----
-- Read chapters straight on your computer.
+- Read chapters straight on your computer after downloading them.
-- Keep track of your followed manga.
+- Login to keep track of your followed manga.
 - Download multiple chapters together.
 - Searching!
+- Responsive UI (kind of)
+- Written in Golang :)

 Works for Windows/Linux/MacOS.

+## Usage

+Simply choose the chapters you want to read to download.

+All downloads are stored in a folder titled `downloads`, which you will find in the same directory as where you run the application.

+### Keybindings

+- Ctrl + L : Login/Logout
+- Ctrl + H : Help
+- Ctrl + S : Search
+- Ctrl + E : Select multiple chapters
+- Esc      : Going back

-## Installation & Usage
+## Installation

----
 Check out the releases page for relevant files.

-To compile from source,
+If you want, you may compile from source,

 ```
 git clone https://github.com/darylhjd/mangadesk.git